themartinf/febus-rules/longsword.md

 3. The target includes the whole of the fencer’s body, including the handle of the weapon, clothing, and safety equipment, except for the back of the head, spine, the feet, and the back of the knees.

-4. Hits performed with the pommel to other parts than the uncovered mesh part of the opponent's mask are not penalised but also gain no point.
+4. Hits performed with the pommel may only count as valid if performed on the uncovered mesh part of the opponent's mask, to any other targets, they don't count as valid.

 ## *Vor* (priority)